 The U.S is a great place to visit for tourism or business, and even for other purposes such as medical treatment.
 There are two ways that people can do that:

 - Get a US visitor visa such as the B-1 visa or the B-2 visa

 - Get a travel authorization as part of the Visa Waiver Program (VWP)

 The Visa Waiver Program allows people from 38 countries to visit the U.S for up to 90 days.
 Only those who would have otherwise gotten a B-1 visa or a B-2 visa are allowed to get the travel authorization.
 If you want to study or work in the U.S, you must get the applicable visas and you cannot travel as part of the Visa Waiver Program.

 This article will go through the ESTA, what it is, its requirements, application process, and other details.

 What is ESTA?

-To make travelling more secure and issue authorizations much faster, the U.S Department of Homeland Security introduced the Electronic System for Travel Authorization (ESTA).
+The U.S Department of Homeland Security introduced this system in 2009 to make travelling more secure and issue authorizations much faster.
 ESTA is the main requirement of the Visa Waiver Program, and those who do not have an approved or valid ESTA cannot enter the U.S even if they fulfill all the other requirements of the VWP.

 To determine whether you are are eligible for ESTA, you also can use our free evaluation form below: